-Student Information Military Recruiters Institutions of Higher Education V
+Student Information Military Recruiters Institutions of Higher Education

-Name ٧
+Name ٧ ٧

 Address ٧ ٧

 Phone Number ٧ ٧

 District-Issued Email ٧

-Parent or guardian: Please complete and return this form to the school only if you do not want your child's information released to a military recruiter or an institution of higher educatio without your written consent. district $\underline{\mathbf{not}}$ release my child's name (student's name), request that the address, and telephone number to a military recruiter or a district-issued email address to a military recruiter, Parent's or guardian's signature: Date:
+Parent or guardian: Please complete and return this form to the school only if you do not want your child's information released to a military reconsition reconsitions. ruiter or an institution of higher education I, parent/guardian of district not release my child's name, address, and institution of higher education, and a district-issue without my written consent. telephone number to a military recruiter or Parent's or guardian's signature: Date: